eclipse-archived/ceylon-lang.org/blog/2015-12-01-weld-guice.md

 ## Weld

-I found it extremely straightforward to use Weld in Ceylon, except for one caveat, which I'll mention below.
+I found it extremely straightforward to use Weld in Ceylon, except for one relatively minor problem, which I'll mention below.

 ### Module descriptor for Weld